-Bukharin became involved in politics during the 1905 Revolution and the following year joined the Bolsheviks.
+In 1906 he joined the Bolsheviks.
 By 1908 he was a member of the Moscow Party Committee.
 The following year he was arrested while at a committee meeting.
 He was released but re-arrested several times and in 1910 decided to go into exile.
 He lived in Austria, Switzerland, Sweden and the USA.
 He met all the leading revolutionaries in exile including Lenin, Lev Kamenev, Gregory Zinoviev, and Leon Trotsky.
 Trotsky met him in New York City and later commented that "he welcomed us with the childish exuberance characteristic of him."
 During this period Bukharin also wrote for Pravda, Die Neue Zeit and Novy Mir.

-When Vladimir Lenin died in 1924 Joseph Stalin, Lev Kamenev and Gregory Zinoviev became the dominant figures in the Soviet government.
+When Lenin died in 1924 Joseph Stalin, Lev Kamenev and Gregory Zinoviev became the dominant figures in the Soviet government.
 Bukharin was now seen as the leader of the right-wing of the party.
 He now rejected the idea of world revolution and argued that the party's main priority should be to defend the communist system that had been developed in the Soviet Union.

 Bukharin's economic policies also became more conservative and he began advocating a policy of gradualism.
 He argued that socialism in the Soviet Union could evolve only over a long period of gestation.
 His agricultural policies were also controversial.
 Bukharin's theory was that the small farmers only produced enough food to feed themselves.
 The large farmers, on the other hand, were able to provide a surplus that could be used to feed the factory workers in the towns.
 To motivate the kulaks to do this, they had to be given incentives, or what Bukharin called, "the ability to enrich" themselves.